conan-io/docs/reference/conanfile/attributes.rst

     This attribute is only defined inside ``package_info()`` method being `None` elsewhere.

-The ``self.cpp_info`` is responsible for storing all the information needed by consumers of a package: include directories, library names, library paths...
+The ``self.cpp_info`` attribute is responsible for storing all the information needed by consumers of a package: include directories, library names, library paths...
 There are some default values that will be applied automatically if not indicated otherwise.

 This object should be filled in ``package_info()`` method.